Gerald Ford: Family

-When speaking of his mother and stepfather, Ford said that "My stepfather was a magnificent person and my mother equally wonderful.
+Speaking of his stepfather and his mother, Ford said, "My stepfather was a magnificent person and my mother equally wonderful.
 So I couldn't have written a better prescription for a superb family upbringing."

-Ford had three half-siblings from the second marriage of Leslie King Sr., his biological father: Marjorie King (1921–1993), Leslie Henry King (1923–1976), and Patricia Jane King (1925–1980).
+Ford had three younger half-siblings from the second marriage of his biological father, Leslie King Sr., to Marjorie King (1921–1993); Leslie Henry King (1923–1976); and Patricia Jane King (1925–1980).
 They never saw one another as children, and he did not know them at all until 1960.
 Ford was not aware of his biological father until he was 17, when his parents told him about the circumstances of his birth.
-That year his biological father, whom Ford described as a "carefree, well-to-do man who didn't really give a damn about the hopes and dreams of his firstborn son", approached Ford while he was waiting tables in a Grand Rapids restaurant.
+That year, his biological father, whom Ford described as a "carefree, well-to-do man who didn't really give a damn about the hopes and dreams of his firstborn son,” approached Ford while he was waiting tables in a Grand Rapids restaurant.
 The two "maintained a sporadic contact" until Leslie King Sr.'s death in 1941.

-On October 15, 1948, Ford married Elizabeth Bloomer (1918–2011) at Grace Episcopal Church in Grand Rapids; it was his first and only marriage and her second marriage.
-She had previously been married and, after a five‐year marriage, divorced from William Warren.
+On October 15, 1948, Ford married Elizabeth Bloomer (1918–2011) at Grace Episcopal Church in Grand Rapids.

-Originally from Grand Rapids herself, she had lived in New York City for several years, where she worked as a John Robert Powers fashion model and a dancer in the auxiliary troupe of the Martha Graham Dance Company.
-At the time of their engagement, Ford was campaigning for what would be his first of 13 terms as a member of the United States House of Representatives.
-The wedding was delayed until shortly before the election because, as The New York Times reported in a 1974 profile of Betty Ford, "Jerry Ford was running for Congress and wasn't sure how voters might feel about his marrying a divorced exdancer."
+Bloomer, who was originally from Grand Rapids herself, had been living in New York City for several years, where she had been working as a John Robert Powers fashion model, and as a dancer in the auxiliary troupe of the Martha Graham Dance Company.
+At the time of their engagement, Ford was campaigning for what would be the first of his 13 terms as a member of the United States House of Representatives.
+They delayed their wedding until shortly before the election because, as The New York Times reported in a 1974 profile of Betty Ford, "Jerry Ford was running for Congress and wasn't sure how voters might feel about his marrying a divorced exdancer."

-The couple had four children: Michael Gerald, born in 1950, John Gardner (known as Jack) born in 1952, Steven Meigs, born in 1956, and Susan Elizabeth, born in 1957.
+The couple had four children: Michael Gerald, born in 1950; John Gardner (known as Jack), born in 1952; Steven Meigs, born in 1956; and Susan Elizabeth, born in 1957.